 The Civil War ended in April 1865 and Texas was the last Confederate State to have the proclamation announced.
 Being the most remote of the slave states meant there were few Union troops present to enforce the Emancipation Proclamation until after the war ended.

 Formerly enslaved people in Galveston celebrated after the announcement and the following year organized the first of what became the annual celebration of ‘Jubilee Day’ on June 19 in Texas.
-Texas later became the first state to recognize Juneteenth as a state holiday and today all but three states celebrate Juneteenth.
+Texas later became the first state to recognize Juneteenth as a state holiday and in 2021 the celebration was recognized as a national Federal holiday.

 While Juneteenth is an important celebration of the ending of slavery, it did not guarantee African Americans equal rights.
 Systematic racism is still prevalent today, and as recent events have exposed, we still have a long way to go to end the racism ingrained in American society.

 One way to do so is to identify and acknowledge the various ways racism has persisted in American culture.
-The Cayuga Museum’s new exhibit Twisted Threads of Gold and Steel: Dialect in Slave Narratives, looks at the use of African American speech by authors of slave narratives.
 Adopted by writers of popular fiction in the late 1800s, a fictionalized version of African American dialect became embedded in the American literary canon and prevails today as the stereotype of African American speech.